 It’s this continued development that puts the Sith Lord ahead of any other contenders for best big screen supervillain of all time, even including the many colourful adversaries from the 007 franchise.

-When we first meet Lord Vader in Star Wars – Episode VI: A New Hope, he’s essentially a sci-fi samurai take on the black knight from Arthurian legend.
+When we first meet Lord Vader in Star Wars – Episode IV: A New Hope, he’s essentially a sci-fi samurai take on the black knight from Arthurian legend.
 He stalks about starship corridors, barking commands and acting as the enforcer for primary antagonist Governor Tarkin.